Internships / Cooperative Education Program

 - have the recommendation of the student's major or minor department;

-- must not be on academic probation; and,
+- be in academic good standing; and,

 - be available to work the number of hours per week specified for credit.

 Internship/Cooperative Education students can participate in part-time or full-time work while registered for classes.
 Each work period is of such duration (approximately 15 weeks during fall and spring semesters and 10 weeks during summer semester) that it provides sufficient opportunity to gain in-depth experience in an area related to the student's academic or career goals.
 The student and employer together will determine a mutually agreed upon work schedule.